Himmeli Light Fixture DIY (no welding)

 If you’ve made a mistake don’t worry.
 I had this happen to me where one spot stuck out way to much.
 So I simply snipped a bit off and re-hot-glued it .
 I wouldn’t do this in more than two spots because your loosing the sturdiness of your pendant light.
 Hot glue is great but it isn’t super strong that’s why we fed the wire through all of them before hot gluing. 😀

 I apologize if this was hard to understand.
 This project is easier done then said.
 HAHA!! 😀 For some reason I had the hardest time explaining the steps.
-Let what you guys think ? 😀
+Let me know what you think ? 😀

-Here’s a quick video you guys can check out. (yep I show every step in the video)
+Here’s a quick video you can check out. (yep I show every step in the video)

 Okay lets get a closer look at this beauty. 😀